Best Laser Jammers for Police Lidar Defense

 But this list is not a complete one and Dragon Eye is being quite careful in publishing which states or municipalities.
 Our sources indicated the state of New Jersey is currently evaluating them and there are others as well.

-Next up in the unjammable laser gun category is the new TruSpeed SX and TruSpeed SXR, manufactured by Laser Technology or LTI for short.
+Next up in the unjammable laser gun category is the new TruSpeed SX and TruSpeed SXB, manufactured by Laser Technology or LTI for short.

-What I have learned about this gun so far is that it utilizes random pulse rate algorithm making it nearly impossible for any past or currently manufactured laser jammer to detect and/or jam, just like the Dragon Eyes!
+What I have learned about these police laser speed guns so far is that they utilize random pulse rate algorithm making it nearly impossible for any past or currently manufactured laser jammer to detect and/or jam, just like the Dragon Eyes!

-The XLR is an absolute beast with some laser jammers.
-It slices through the Escort LaserShifter Pro instantly!
+The Stalker XLR and the Stalker RLR speed lidar guns are an absolute beast with some laser jammers.

 The other manufacturers have been more successful at effectively jamming the currently tested firmware of the Stalker.
 But it is our understanding they are not standing still, as the lidar manufacturers have been competing on which ones are being the most effective at defeating all jammers past and present.